Skip to main content

 APPROACH

-« OBC relies on its technical partners, an international network of scientific experts and NGOs to develop a robust methodology for creating a biodiversity certificates system. »
+« OBC relies on its members, technical partners, an international network of scientific experts and NGOs to develop a robust biodiversity certificates and a worldwide market. »

 This requires notably to: